danielbinschmid/portable-bci/node_env/readme.md

 - The `evaluation` folder contains code for the experiments
 - `scripts` contains logic only used by the NodeJs shell experiments and not by the Smartwatch app
 - `tools` is the analogous to the tools folder in the Smartwatch application.
 Hence, this folder shall be synced.
-- `webapp_port` contains the runtime experiments for the Smartwatch
+- `webapp_port` contains the runtime experiments for the Smartwatch  <br >
+Works on any linux system.
+Conda required.

 ## Setup
 Yarn is assumed to be installed on the system.
 The code only works on a Unix system.